Scientists Successfully Turn Algae into Crude Oil in an Hour [VIDEO]

-Scientists at the Pacific Northwest National Laboratory, part of the Department of Energy, claim they can
+Scientists at the Pacific Northwest National Laboratory, part of the Department of Energy, claim they can turn algae into crude oil in a matter of minutes.

 The work, which signifies important implications for future biofuel projects, replaces the natural process, which takes millions of years.